tylerwhitlock50/roi_calculator/SETUP_GUIDE.md

    - Copy and paste the entire contents of `database/schema.sql`
    - Run the SQL commands to create all tables, functions, and RLS policies

+4. **Test Invite Code Functionality (Optional)**
+   - Run the test script `database/test-invite-codes.sql` in the SQL Editor
+   - This will verify that the invite code system is working correctly

 ### 2. Test the Application

 1. **Visit the Application**